 Using an Enum to Store Multiple Types

 At the beginning of this chapter, we said that vectors can only store values that are all the same type.
 This can be inconvenient; there are definitely use cases for needing to store a list of things of different types.
-Luckily, the variants of an enum are all defined under the same enum type.
-When we need to store elements of a different type in a vector this scenario, we can define and use an enum!
+Luckily, the variants of an enum are all defined under the same enum type, so when we need to store elements of a different type in a vector, we can define and use an enum!

 For example, let’s say we want to get values from a row in a spreadsheet, where some of the columns in the row contain integers, some floating point numbers, and some strings.
 We can define an enum whose variants will hold the different value types, and then all of the enum variants will be considered the same type, that of the enum.
 Then we can create a vector that holds that enum and so, ultimately, holds different types: